Travel ban and new rules: what you need to know

 On June 4, 2025, the Trump administration announced a new travel ban that blocks or limits entry to the U.S. for people from certain countries.

-People from these countries are not allowed to enter the U.S. unless they qualify for a specific exception:
+People from these countries and regions are not allowed to enter the U.S. unless they qualify for a specific exception:

 1. Afghanistan